jgci2000/bachelor-project/thesis/README.md

 ## Chapter 7 - Finite Size Scalling and Thermodynamics (3/- pages)
 ------------------------------------------

-## Chapter 8 - Extension to the Ising SpinS Model (3/ pages)
+## Chapter 8 - Conclusion and Future Work (1 page)
-* Explain the different approach to the problem
-* Implementation details
-* Results (compare with JA Metropolis results)
 ------------------------------------------

-## Chapter 9 - Conclusion and Future Work (1 page)
+And if there is time left talk about the SpinS Ising Model